Squirrel monkey: Reproduction

 Squirrel monkey mating is subject to seasonal influences.
 Squirrel monkeys reach sexual maturity at ages of 2–2.5 years for females and age 3.5–4 years for males.
 Females give birth to young during the rainy season, after a 150- to 170-day gestation.
 Only the mothers care for the young.
 Saimiri oerstedti are weaned by 4 months of age, while S. boliviensis are not fully weaned until 18 months old.
 Squirrel monkeys live to about 15 years old in the wild, and over 20 years in captivity.
 Menopause in females probably occurs in the mid-teens.
 Studies show that Saimiri collinsi time the weaning of their young with the period of time when there will be maximum fruit availability in the environment.
 This reduces the energetic struggles that newly weaned juveniles will face when transitioning from a milk diet where they are dependent on their mother for food to a more diverse diet where they have to forage for food.
 There is evidence that squirrel monkeys show sexual dimorphism during the breeding season.
 In the months leading up to breeding and in the months of breeding, sexually mature adult males have been recorded to increase in size by significant amounts relative to females.
 These size changes are caused by seasonal fluctuations in androgen hormones synthesized in the hypothalamus, pituitary, adrenal and gonadal axes.
 The fluctuations include increases in the concentrations of testosterone, androstenedione, and dehydroepiandrosterone levels in sexually mature males during the breeding season, peaking in January.
 Following the breeding season, these androgen concentrations drop.
-The evolutionary reasoning for these size changes in sexually mature males is suggested to be both intra-sexual selection among males and also female choice selection, as the larger males are more likely to be preferred by females and partake in more copulations.
+The evolutionary reasoning for these size changes in sexually mature males is suggested to be both intra-sexual selections among males and also female choice selection, as the larger males are more likely to be preferred by females and partake in more copulations.
 There is not clear evidence yet as to why females choose larger males, but a leading hypothesis is that the larger males are more likely to have better vigilance for their young.